Marquette vs. Vermont: Odds, spread, over/under - NCAA Tournament First Round

 Marquette vs. Vermont: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Marquette vs. Vermont matchup.
+In this article, you will find the spread and odds across multiple sportsbooks for the Marquette vs. Vermont matchup.

 Marquette vs. Vermont Game Info